 The Post 16 department is the bridge between school and college, training or the work place.
-The students or their families have chosen our life and work skills course.
-Our students are given steadily increasing opportunities to develop self-reliance which in turn develops confidence and self-esteem.
-We encourage students to behave in a mature manner and to take responsibility for their own actions.
+Our students are given steadily increasing opportunities to develop self-reliance and independence at home, in the community and at work.
+This in turn develops confidence, communication and self-esteem, health and wellbeing.
+We encourage students to behave in a mature manner, consider safety and to take responsibility for making decisions about their futures.

-The main aim of our Post 16 provision is to prepare each student for their next stage in life; college, supported/independent living and work.
+We build on the four purposes of the Curriculum for Wales; preparing each student for their next stage in life; college, supported/independent living and work.
 Priorities for each student to overcome the main barriers to their next step are discussed with the student and their families.
-These are then targeted with a series of long term and short term Individual Education Plan targets.
-Essential skills with a focus on speaking and listening, functional writing, reading, money, time, measurement, solving simple number problems and digital competency are the primary focus in all activities.
+Priorities are targeted with a series of long-term and short-term personal learning goals.
+Essential skills with a focus on communication, use of technology to support communication and increase independence, functional writing, reading, money, time, measurement and solving simple number problems are the primary focus in all activities.

 The structure of our programme is the ASDAN Towards Independence accreditation.
 Students work to complete units including – Using Transport, Out in the Community, Money, Independent Living, Everyday Living, Horticulture, Environment, Practical Workshop, Personal safety, Using leisure facilities and for some of our students, units in developing sensory communication, multisensory communication and sensory baking.
 All course units are worked on simultaneously and three units are accredited each year.